Stealing and Evading Malware Classifiers and Antivirus at Low False Positive Conditions: Datasets

+In this work we used three main datasets: the Ember 2018~\cite{anderson2018ember}, the Sorel20m~\cite{harang2020sorel20m}, and an "internal" dataset of binary files that was required for the attacks against the Avs.
+Ember and Sorel20m were used in the attacks against the standalone models.

 Ember is a dataset that consists of extracted features from Windows Portable Executable (PE) files~\cite{anderson2018ember}.
-Ember 2018 is the second version of the dataset (from now on, Ember dataset), which contains data extracted from binaries that were first seen during 2018, and it is split into training and test sets.
-The training set consists of 300,000 clean samples, 300,000 malicious samples, and 200,000 unlabeled samples.
+Ember 2018 is the second version of the dataset (from now on, Ember dataset), which contains data extracted from binaries that were first seen during 2018, split into training and test sets.
+The training set consists of 300,000 clean samples, 300,000 malicious samples, and 200,000 "unlabeled" samples.
 The test set contains 100,000 clean samples and 100,000 malicious samples.
-Each sample has 2,381 static features related to byte and entropy histograms, PE header information, strings, imports, data directories, etc. In addition, the dataset contains an "avclass" label that has a generic AV class for each malicious sample, even the unlabeled ones.
-So in the unlabeled dataset, if a sample has an "avclass," we take it as "malicious".
+Each sample has 2,381 static features related to byte and entropy histograms, PE header information, strings, imports, data directories, etc. The unlabeled samples were truly unlabeled in the first version of the dataset and they were not used to train or validate the Ember model.
+However, the second version of the dataset included an additional "avclass" label with a generic AV class for each malicious sample, even the unlabeled ones.
+So in the unlabeled dataset, if a sample has an "avclass," we take it as "malicious."
 We consider it "benign" if it does not have an "avclass" label.
 In this work, we used the unlabeled part of the dataset as the \textit{thief dataset} for the model extraction attacks of the Ember target model and the test dataset for testing the surrogate model performance.